PolymeshAssociation/Grants-Milestone-Delivery/deliveries/milestone-delivery-template.md

 >
 > Don't remove any of the mandatory parts presented in bold letters or as headlines!
 Lines starting with `>`, such as this one, can be removed.

-**The invoice has been sent to [invoices@polymath.network :pencil:](mailto:invoices@polymath.network) for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/PolymeshAssociation/Grants-Program/blob/master/docs/milestone-deliverables-guidelines.md).**
+**The invoice has been sent to [finance@polymesh.network :pencil:](mailto:finance@polymesh.network) for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/PolymeshAssociation/Grants-Program/blob/main/docs/milestone-deliverables-guidelines.md).**

-* **Application Document:** Please, provide a link to the merged contract (the `.md` file in the [applications](https://github.com/w3f/Grants-Program/tree/master/applications) directory).
+* **Application Document:** Please, provide a link to the merged contract (the `.md` file in the [applications](https://github.com/w3f/Grants-Program/tree/main/applications) directory).
 * **Milestone Number:** e.g. 1

 **Context** (optional)